Editor’s note: This article has been updated following government announcements on easing of lockdown restrictions and the new Economic Recovery Plan.

 The loans must be used for future working capital and to adapt to the current economic environment.

-The scheme has been extended to 31 December 2021, or until it has been fully subscribed.
+The scheme ends on 31 December 2021, or once it’s been fully subscribed.
 For further information, visit the SBCI website.

 Future Growth Loan Scheme